Entropy of microcanonical finite-graph ensembles: Introduction

 Initially, the entropy of the graph ensembles received attention in graph theory, particularly in the 1980s \cite{Bollobas2010handbook,Wormald1999}.
 The exact number of graphs in an ensemble cannot be expressed in a compact form in many cases, and several bounds and estimates have been proposed in the literature \cite{Wormald1999}.
 One of the early results is an asymptotic formula referred to as the {\BC} formula \cite{BenderCanfield1978}, which is introduced later in this study.
 Although the original study considered only graphs with degrees of $O(1)$, finer conditions for the formula were considered in later studies \cite{Bollobas1980,McKay1985,MckayWormald1991,MckayWormald1997,Frieze2016}.
 Statistical physicists also studied the entropy of graph ensembles.
 Bianconi et al. \cite{Bianconi2007,Bianconi2009,Bianconi2008,AnandBianconi2009} derived entropies for graph ensembles with constraints that are often considered in the field of network science, such as degree correlations, community structures, and spatial embedding structures.
 In Ref.~\cite{Peixoto2012}, Peixoto used a combinatorial approach to evaluate the entropy of stochastic block models.
 See Refs.~\cite{RobertsCoolen2014,RobertsCoolen2014_JPhysA,squartini2017maximum,Lopez2018,Lopez2021,Paton2022,Bianconi2022} for other recent related works in the physics community.

 The entropy of microcanonical ensembles provides the probability of instances in randomized graphs.
 Thus, entropy and related quantities (e.g., moments) can be useful for the statistical evaluation of random graph models and are also related to the graph sampling problem \cite{DelGenio2010,Squartini2015}.
 Moreover, the entropy of stochastic block models \cite{Peixoto2012,Peixoto2017,Peixoto2017tutorial,PeixotoPRX2022,PeixotoPRE2022} can be utilized for the statistical inference of module structures.
+We note that entropy is a primary quantity in statistical physics, and we estimate the number of graphs because entropy is obtained as the logarithm of the number of graphs.

 This study focuses on ensembles of finite-size graphs, particularly those with $\mathcal{N}_{G} < 10^{6}$, which often correspond to graphs with less than ten vertices.
 We consider the mean-field estimates of $\mathcal{N}_{G}$, while maintaining a connection with its combinatorial estimations.
 After deriving a formula for finite graphs, a large size limit is considered to verify the reproduction of the asymptotic formula.